siderolabs/talos/website/content/v1.12/reference/cli.md

 ### Options

 ```
+      --airgapped                                limit VM network access to the provisioning network only
       --arch string                              cluster architecture (default "amd64")
       --bad-rtc                                  launch VM with bad RTC state
       --cidr string                              CIDR of the cluster network (IPv4, ULA network for IPv6 is derived in automated way) (default "10.5.0.0/24")